Contested Vs. Uncontested Divorce

 Depending on the size of the marital estate, the marital property, each parent might face questions about how they can maintain the marital home, whether there’s any ability for one party to keep the home, or what the value of the property is.
 During the divorce trial (and this goes for custody also), if one parent is self-employed or owns a business, that business would have to determine the person’s income, which must be calculated for the purposes of child support and, potentially, for alimony.
 If one party is the business owner, then that business could be a marital asset that would have to be split, and that would be done during that second stage of the case after the custody trial.
 Complicated cases might require appraisals of the property and of the business.
 Let’s say you have a construction company.
 You’ll need estimates of what the business property is worth, plus the vehicles, equipment, and trusts involved.
 So, it gets complicated when you have a contested divorce.

 Even in cases where there’s an agreement, some of those agreements take a long time to hash out because of the details in a case.
 There’s no way to gauge some of the issues that might arise, and sometimes, the issues arise after filing.
-Let’s say there’s adultery after filing or one parent tries to hold onto the house.
 People take different actions out of fear that they’re going to lose something.
 In some cases, they take the kids to a different location and try to hide—that’s rare, but it does happen in these kinds of cases.
 Any of those developments make the cases much longer and more serious.
 All this is not to say that an uncontested divorce can’t still be volatile.
 The difference is only that the parties realize they don’t have any advantage in getting into a big legal fight.